-Western's Chemistry programs provide close student-faculty contact and relatively small classes, direct access to modern laboratory equipment and instrumentation, and opportunities for cutting-edge research under the direction of a faculty advisor.
+Western's Chemistry program provides close student-faculty contact and relatively small classes, direct access to modern laboratory equipment and instrumentation, and opportunities for cutting-edge research under the direction of a faculty advisor.
 Within the department, faculty are active in many research areas including biofuels, protein engineering, computer modeling, catalysis, nanomaterials, materials for solar cells, electrochemistry, polymers, thin films, protein structural analysis by nuclear magnetic resonance and x-ray crystallography, and organic synthesis.

-The Department of Chemistry, in addition to its core of fundamental studies in Analytical, Biochemistry, Inorganic, Organic and Physical chemistry, has added a variety of elective courses that offer diversity in training, study and research at the undergraduate level.
+The Department of Chemistry, in addition to its core of fundamental studies in Analytical, Biochemistry, Inorganic, Organic and Physical Chemistry, has added a variety of elective courses that offer diversity in training, study, and research at the undergraduate level.

 “My professors are as excited about chemistry as I am.
 They teach with such vigor that you can’t help getting excited.
 I believe I’m getting one of the best undergraduate educations possible.”

 Opportunities beyond classroom study are a cornerstone of the Chemistry Department.
 Undergraduate and graduate students are encouraged to pursue faculty mentored research projects and to present results of their research at a national conference or during Western’s annual Scholars Week.
 Undergraduate and graduate students often coauthor papers that are published in scientific literature.

 The department strives to offer a diverse and vibrant seminar program.
 Each year, leading researchers, as well as faculty and graduate students from Western, present and discuss their cutting-edge research.